jefscheepers/iRODS-User-Training/3_Python_client.md

 This tutorial is useful for VSC users who want interact with iRODS through scripts, or who want to use iRODS in HPC jobs.

 ## Prerequites
-Users should have a VSC account and access to the Tier-1 cluster of KU Leuven.
+Users should have a VSC account and access to the Tier-1 or Tier-2 cluster of KU Leuven.
 They should be familiar with the Linux command line and python.

 ## Link